IABTechLab/uid2docs/api/v1/sdks/snowflake_integration.md

 #### Multiple Email Hashes Mapping Request Example
-The following query illustrates how to map multiple email address hashes, using a database named `UID2` for accessing the UID2 Share as an example.
+The following queries illustrate how to map multiple email address hashes, using the [default database and schema names](#database-and-schema-names).

 ##### Advertiser Solution Query
 ```